knuckleheadsmiff/homebridge-garagedoor-ryobi/README.md

 [Homebridge](https://github.com/nfarina/homebridge) plugin that supports opening and **closing a single** Ryobi garagedoor opener.

-# IMPORTANT NOTICE:
-I'm looking for someone who would like to take this over; I'm no-longer setup to continue maintenance and have only published code that was contributed by others for awhile.

-The basecode is old and may not conform to good HomeBridge standards and more recent versions of homebridge sometimes complains about callbacks running too slow.
-I'm just not set up to look into this or fix/improve it.

 ## Installation

 1. Install homebridge using: `npm install -g homebridge`